chocolatey-archive/puppet-chocolatey/README.md

 Requires 0.9.10+ for this feature.

-Use FIPS Compliant Checksums - Ensure checksumming done by choco uses FIPS compliant algorithms.
-Not recommended unless required by FIPS Mode.
+**Use FIPS Compliant Checksums** - Ensures checksumming done by Chocolatey uses FIPS compliant algorithms. *Not recommended unless required by FIPS Mode.*
-Enabling on an existing installation could have unintended consequences related to upgrades/uninstalls.
+Enabling on an existing installation could have unintended consequences related to upgrades or uninstalls.

 ~~~puppet
 chocolateyfeature {'usefipscompliantchecksums':